unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

    </tr>
 <table>

-* I personally use Legacy instead of UEFI, that gets rid of the "8 apples glitch"
 * Other required settings are non-existent in BIOS, however some quirks in config.plist are enabled as a workaround.

 ## ACPI